-Please go to our Exam Information Page in the Course Overview and Policies module for details on Midterm and Final dates, times, locations and requirements, including signing up for the online proctoring service to take your final exam.
+Please go to our Exam Information Page in the Course Overview and Policies module for details on Midterm and Final dates, times, locations and requirements.

-Important:

-There are no make-up exams given.
+Important: There are no make-up exams given.
 If you miss the midterm, your score on the final will count for both the midterm and the final.
 If you miss the final exam, you will fail the class.
 We CANNOT accommodate individual travel plans.
 You need to take the exams when scheduled.